 Pregnant me and new parent me are two wildly different species.

 Hindsight’s a bitch.
 It’s a cliché for a reason that your life is literally never the same after having children.
-Here are a few things I just *wish* I had known before Elliott was born.
+Here are a few things I just *wish* I had known before my daughter was born.

 Enough with the baby stuff!

 Babies are very inexpensive creatures.
 Seeing as they’re fairly immobile (unless you have one that’s particularly precocious), they’re unlikely to head to the store and rack up a CC bill buying a massage chair and Xbox One.

 What is expensive are societal expectations of BIG baby showers and the MASSIVE registry lists that they come with.

 Sure, there are things that make life easier, but is a nursery that cost the same as a mid-range car really going to make a difference to someone who spends the majority of the day with their eyes shut?

 Of course, parents-to-be are among the most sage and informed of all humans and will inevitably shun this advice (as they should!) and buy mountains of crap anyway!